craterone/mtr/README.md

   Flags:
     -a, --address  # The address for mtr test. default: 'baidu.com'.
     -h, --help     # Help for this command. default: 'false'.
+    -n, --name     # the name of the tester  default: 'abc'.
-    -s, --server   # The server for storing the report. default: 'http://localhost:3000/record'.
+    -s, --server   # The server for storing the report. default: 'http://tmp-test.server.linctime.com:3300/record'.
 ```